developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/simulscan_guide/index.md

 ###Important considerations

-Due to a known issue with the Symbol SimulScan framework version 1.8, the orientation of your application must be fixed preferably using the AndroidManifest.xml.
+Due to a known issue with the Zebra SimulScan framework version 1.8, the orientation of your application must be fixed preferably using the AndroidManifest.xml.
 Failing to do so may cause your application to hang if the orientation changes during a scan.

 ##SimulScan Default Templates